LksWarnecke/Exploratory-Analysis-of-Serum-BDNF-in-Healthy-Controls-MDD-and-Schizophrenia/README.md

 - Medication status and disease duration are not available
 - Peripheral BDNF may not directly reflect central nervous system levels
 - Sample size limits statistical power

-TODO:
--explain what BDNF is and what the "normal" concentration is + what the measurement in the dataset is (mg?)
--01 -> BMI plot
--01 -> relationship plot between columns
--01 -> summary of viewed data